Dinesh101041/Chat-room/README.md

 # Chat-room

-This is chatroom donw with tutorial of brad traversy
+This is chatroom done with tutorial of brad traversy

 # Dependencies